fgremper/CloudStudio/README.md

 #### Introduction

-CloudStudio delivers real-time status information about users collaborating on a project using Git and can detect conflicts early on.
+CloudStudio delivers real-time awareness information about users collaborating on a project using Git and can detect conflicts early on.

 #### Structure